 - Enter a descriptive Profile Name such as Avaya. - If the required Header is not shown, click on Add Header. - Under the Header field for To, From and Request Line, select IP/Domain under Criteria and Overwrite under Replace Action.
-For Overwrite value, insert a SIP domain, avaya.com was used for the compliance testing. - Click Finish (not shown).
+For Overwrite value, insert avaya.com. - Click Finish (not shown).

-To define Topology Hiding for Sunrise, navigate to Global Profiles → Topology Hiding from the menu on the left hand side.
+To define Topology Hiding for Swisscom, navigate to Global Profiles → Topology Hiding from the menu on the left hand side.
 Click on Add and enter details in the Topology Hiding Profile pop-up menu (not shown).

-- In the Profile Name field enter a descriptive name for Sunrise and click Next. - If the required Header is not shown, click on Add Header. - Under the Header field for To, From and Request Line, select IP/Domain under Criteria and Auto under Replace Action. - Click Finish (not shown).
+- In the Profile Name field enter a descriptive name for Swisscom and click Next. - If the required Header is not shown, click on Add Header. - Under the Header field for To, From and Request Line, select IP/Domain under Criteria and Auto under Replace Action. - Click Finish (not shown).